 where the constants $\Delta_{\rm oc}$ and $B$ are determined by patching the outer solution with the inner solution.
 The second term decreases with $z$ quickly and can be ignored.
 The outer core radius $r_{\rm oc}$ can be estimated by the location at which the third term becomes unity, that is, $z_{\rm oc}\propto\exp(-\Delta_{\rm oc}/2)$ and thus $\frac{r_{\rm oc}}{r_*}\propto \frac{1}{\sqrt{\rho_{\rm oc}}}$.

-Numerically, we define $r_{\rm oc}$ to be the location where the logarithmic slope of the density profile is $-1.5$ to match the core radius in the Burkert profile \cite{Burkert:1995yz}, that is $\frac{d\ln\rho}{d\ln r}\big\rvert_{r_{\rm{c}}}=-1.5$.
-Whereas, the outer core density $\rho_{\rm oc}$ is defined to be the density at the peak of the logarithmic slope of the density profile in the outer core region.
-From these definitions along with Eq.\,\eqref{eq:rs}, we find that $\rho_{\rm oc}$ and $r_{\rm oc}$ are correlated by,
+Numerically, we define $r_{\rm oc}$ to be the location where the logarithmic slope of the DM density profile is $-1.5$ to match the core radius in the Burkert profile \citep{Burkert:1995yz}, that is $\frac{d\ln\rho_{\rm d}}{d\ln r}\big\rvert_{r_{\rm{c}}}=-1.5$.
+On the other hand, $\Delta_{\rm oc}$ is obtained by fitting Eq.~\eqref{eq:solution-outer-core} to the intermediate region near the outer core in the numerical solution of the DM profile.
+Subsequently, the outer core density $\rho_{\rm oc}$ is computed using Eq.~\eqref{eq:rho-SM} with the fitted $\Delta_{\rm oc}$.
+With these definitions and from a wide range of numerical solutions, we find that $\rho_{\rm oc}$ and $r_{\rm oc}$ are correlated by,